Michigan Highways: Since 1997.

 1973 (June 26) – Two years and five days after approving the Dept of State Highways' request to relocate US-45 in Ontonagon Co onto a portion of M-26 and then a newly reconstructed route between Greenland and Ontonagon, the U.S. Route Numbering Subcommittee of the American Association of State Highway Officials (AASHO) approves a request by the MDSH at its regular meeting held in Washington, D.C. to restore US-45 to its pre-1971 alignment between Rockland and Ontonagon.
 The Dept of State Highways then removes the US-45 route markers it erected in 1971 and erects them along the pre-1971 US-45 route along Rockland Rd via Rockland and northwesterly into Ontonagon.
 The M-26 designation is restored to its former routing from Greenland southwesterly through Mass City to US-45 southeast of Rockland.
 M-38 is then extended westerly concurrently with M-26 for approximately one mile east of Greenland and then northwesterly along Ontonagon–Greenland Rd replacing the US-45 designation (1971–1973) into Ontonagon.

-1979 As contributed by site contributor Dyche Anderson: "Back in 1979, MDOT built a new section of M-26 in Houghton, four lanes, from a few blocks east of the Portage Lake Lift Bridge (near the intersection with the Canal Road) up the hill (straight up), rejoining the former M-26.
+1979–1982 Updated 2023-11 – As contributed by site contributor Dyche Anderson: "Back in 1979, MDOT built a new section of M-26 in Houghton, four lanes, from a few blocks east of the Portage Lake Lift Bridge (near the intersection with the Canal Road) up the hill (straight up), rejoining the former M-26.
 The distance was less than a mile.
 The old route pretty much exists, it is called Park Ave (part of the old road may have disappeared).
 IIRC, the portion of what is now the Canal Road for the first few blocks west of M-26 is also old M-26."
-MDOT information states the official transfer of trunkline status to the new route as September 18, 1980, although the actual construction may well have been completed in 1979. —Thanks much, Dyche!
+MDOT data shows the official establishments and cancellations related to the Van Orden Hill relocation happened in three steps:

 Controlled Access: No portion of M-26 is freeway or expressway.